TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-07-19-launching-3-trainings-rector-phpstan-and-bulletproof-ci.md

     What if there was someone to pull you through the steep learning curve?
-tweet: "New Post on the 🐘 blog: Improve your Rector, PHPStan and CI Skills with 3 New Trainings"
 ---

 I believe code automation has been changing the world as we know it.
 From automated deploys, through coding with CI, to self-repairing systems and GitHub Co-Pilot working for you.